 Taylor’s Dream

 Indiana’s first Boundless Playground, Taylor’s Dream, is nestled in Kreager Park.
 You will love this beautiful playground accessible to all.
-Surfaces are made for easy wheelchair use.
+The accessible playground surface type is engineered wood fiber for easy wheelchair use and there is also wheelchair charging available.
 Don’t forget to bring a change of clothes because the splash pad will be hard to resist!

 Note: The next two attractions may require medical information from your doctor to participate.
 Consult the organization before visiting, but trust me, it will be worth the effort.